SirZenith/oil-vcs-status/README.md

 ## Configuration

-You don't have to set any option value to use this plugin, if you want to customize status symbol appearance, you can pass pass you config table to plugin like following:
+You don't have to set any option value to use this plugin, if you want to customize status symbol appearance, you can pass you config table to plugin like following:

 ```lua